-Glenford Fort was purchased by the Perry S oil and Water Conservation District, in cooperation with the Arc of Appalachia, Heartland Earthworks Conservancy, and the Perry County Historical and Cultural Arts Society.
+Glenford Fort was purchased through a grant by Clean Ohio by the Perry Soil and Water Conservation District, in cooperation with the Arc of Appalachia.

 Glenford Fort is a hilltop ceremonial enclosure that encompasses beautifully forested slopes containing Native American Earthworks.
 It is believed to have been engineered 2,000 years ago and used for ceremonial purposes.
 The "fort" which is open to the public on a limited basis, offers pleasure for everyone from the archaeologist, to the nature enthusiast!